vmware/powerclicore/README.md

 192.168.1.51                   443   VSPHERE.LOCAL\Administrator
 ```
 ## Docker Image
-More information can be found on the docker PowerCLI Core image in [docker hub here](https://hub.docker.com/r/vmware/powerclicore/)
+More information can be found on the docker PowerCLI Core image on [docker hub here](https://hub.docker.com/r/vmware/powerclicore/)

 Step 1 Run the following to download the container from the docker hub: